Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 “The order restricting extrajudicial statements does not prevent you from testifying in any way,” Merchan said on Friday.

-Witnesses testify from district attorney’s office
+Witnesses from district attorney’s office testify

 As testimony continued, the first two witnesses of the day spoke to the technical aspects of the case.